abdulapopoola/Stream/api/documentation.md

 <a name="elementAt"></a>
 ## elementAt(index) ⇒ <code>\*</code>
 Picks the element at the nth index in a stream.
 Returns `undefined` if stream size is less than the index.
-Indexing is zero-based
+Indexing is zero-based.

 **Kind**: global function
 **Returns**: <code>\*</code> - Value at nth index in stream